RecipeShare Test Kitchen

-Soft, buttery French sugar brioche baked in round pans, dimpled with salted butter and caramelised sugar—perfect warm for brunch or afternoon coffee.
+Soft, buttery French sugar brioche baked in round pans, dimpled with salted butter and caramelised sugar for brunch or afternoon coffee.

-There’s something magical about a classic French brioche au sucre—that soft, buttery crumb, the golden crust, and those little dimples filled with melting salted butter and caramelised sugar 😍.
-This version bakes beautifully in round pans, rising into plush, cloud-soft loaves that make the whole kitchen smell like a Parisian bakery.
+This French brioche au sucre has a soft, buttery crumb, a golden crust, and small dimples filled with melting salted butter and caramelised sugar.
+This version bakes in round pans and rises into soft loaves with a gently sweet topping.

-This enriched yeast dough is wonderfully versatile, easy to handle, and perfect for both weekend baking and make-ahead brunches.
-The secret to its flavour?
-High-fat butter and a gentle fermentation that builds depth without complexity.
-Whether you enjoy your brioche warm with coffee, sliced with jam, or simply as it is, every bite feels luxuriously tender and comforting.
+This enriched yeast dough is versatile, easy to handle, and useful for weekend baking or make-ahead brunches.
+High-fat butter and gentle fermentation build flavor without extra complexity.

-This recipe highlights all the hallmarks of an authentic French sugar brioche—soft crumb, rich buttery flavour, and that irresistible sugared top.
-As the brioche bakes, the salted butter melts into the dimples, blending with the sugar to create a glossy, caramel-kissed surface that crackles lightly as it cools.
+This recipe highlights soft crumb, rich buttery flavor, and a sugared top.
+As the brioche bakes, the salted butter melts into the dimples, blending with the sugar to create a glossy, caramelized surface.

 The dough itself is enriched but still light, thanks to proper mixing and two slow rises that allow the gluten to strengthen and the flavours to develop.
 The result is a loaf that’s pillowy, aromatic and beautifully golden.

-Serve these round loaves warm from the oven, tear them apart at the table, or slice them thickly for a sweet afternoon pick-me-up.
-They pair perfectly with:
+Serve these round loaves warm from the oven, tear them apart at the table, or slice them thickly.
+They pair well with:

-The gentle sweetness makes them incredibly crowd-pleasing, which is why they're ideal for family gatherings, brunch spreads or sharing with friends.
+The gentle sweetness makes them useful for family gatherings, brunch spreads or sharing with friends.

-The finishing step truly brings the magic: tiny wells pressed into the dough hold softened salted butter, which melts into the crumb while the sugar caramelises.
-This creates a crackly, glossy crust that’s lightly sticky and absolutely addictive.
-It’s a signature of traditional French sugar brioche and one of the reasons this loaf tastes like something straight from a countryside boulangerie.
+Tiny wells pressed into the dough hold softened salted butter, which melts into the crumb while the sugar caramelises.
+This creates a crackly, glossy crust that is lightly sticky.

 This dough is enriched but balanced—eggs for colour and richness, milk for tenderness, butter for flavour, and just enough sugar to enhance the overall taste.
 The dough hook kneads it into a smooth, elastic mass that can handle two long rises without becoming dense.